Skip to content

 Amit Khanna

 Amit Khanna is an Indian producer, best known for Tamil cinema.
 Amit Khanna began their career in 1980.
-With 30 credits to their name and an average audience rating of 6.3, Amit Khanna remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Amit Khanna remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Amit Khanna's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits